Hyperparameter Optimization in Machine Learning: Methods Based on Random Search

 \subsection{Hyperband}

 The minimum budget $b_{min}$ allocated to each configuration is an important meta-parameter of SH.
 If $b_{min}$ is too small, we may filter out good configurations based on unreliably low fidelities, while if $b_{min}$ is too large, our advantage over standard random search may diminish.
-Hyperband~\citep{li2017hyperband} addresses this issue by running different instances, $l = 0, \dots, K$, of SH in sequence.
+Hyperband~\citep{li2017hyperband} addresses this issue by running different instances of SH in sequence.
 The $l$-th instance (or bracket) has rung levels

-so $l = 0$ corresponds to SH with $K + 1$ rung levels, while $l = K$ corresponds to random search with a single level $b_{max}$.
+so $l = 0$ corresponds to SH with $T + 1$ rung levels, while $l = T$ corresponds to random search with a single level $b_{max}$.
 Each bracket has its own number of initial configurations $n_l$, which is chosen such that the total budget spent in each bracket is roughly the same.
 The risk of choosing too small a value for $b_{min}$ is mitigated at a modest extra expense.

-\subsection{Synchronous successive halving}
+\subsection{Synchronous Successive Halving}

-How is parallel computation exploited by SH?
 Recall the notation of synchronous versus asynchronous parallelization from Section~\ref{sec:hpo-practical}, and assume that $W$ workers are available.
 For synchronous scheduling, we can start $ \min(W, M) $ jobs in parallel, where $M$ is the number of free slots remaining in the currently processed rung.
 Here, $W - M$ workers remain idle, which is particularly wasteful for the higher rungs.
 For example, if $n = \eta^K$, the highest rung has only a single slot, so $W - 1$ workers will be idle for the maximum budget $b_{max}$.
 The same issue arises for asynchronous scheduling.
 A remedy will be discussed in Section~\ref{sec:mf-asha}.

 Hyperband inherits the idle worker issue noted above for synchronous scheduling.
-However, since brackets are independent of each other, we can work on several of them in parallel, which (at the expense of some implementation complexity) eliminates idle time for asynchronous scheduling.
+However, since brackets are independent of each other, we can work on several of them in parallel, which eliminates idle time for asynchronous scheduling.

-\subsection{Asynchronous successive halving (ASHA)}
+\subsection{Asynchronous Successive Halving (ASHA)}

 As discussed above, neither SH nor Hyperband can fully exploit parallel computation because they require synchronization among workers evaluating hyperparameter configurations for a specific run.

 This also means that if a configuration is clearly superior to all others on a rung \( r_i \in \mathcal{R} \), it may take a long time before it is promoted to the next rung level \( r_{i+1} \).
 In fact, all configurations on the current rung \( r_i \) must be evaluated before any promotion decisions can be made.